-This Honey Baked Ham recipe starts with a spiral ham which allows all of the delicious glaze can to get into the ham.
-While I do often make a brown sugar glaze, there really is nothing quite like a homemade honey baked ham served with Hashbrown Casserole and homemade dinner rolls!
+This copycat honey baked ham recipe starts with a spiral ham which allows all of the delicious glaze can to get into the ham.
+While I do often make a brown sugar glaze, there really is nothing quite like a homemade honey baked ham copycat recipe served with Hashbrown Casserole and homemade dinner rolls!

 Most hams (and spiral hams) are pre-cooked when you purchase them.
 Double check the package that it says fully cooked or pre-cooked.